AdobeDocs/workfront.en/help/resource-mgmt/resource-planning/view-hours-fte-user-view-resource-planner.md

   <tr>
    <td rowspan="5">PLN <br>(Planned Hours or FTE)</td>
    <td>User</td>
-   <td> The total of Planned Hours or FTE from all the tasks or issues assigned to the user on all the projects.<br><p>This includes tasks and issues that are assigned to the user but not associated with any job role and tasks or issues that are not on projects that you have access to Manage.</p><p>When the user allocation for hours has been modified using the <em>Workload Balancer</em>, the data in the <em>Resource Planner</em> can be affected if the dates selected contain only a portion of a task or issue.
+   <td> The total of Planned Hours or FTE from all the tasks or issues assigned to the user on all the projects.<br><p>This includes tasks and issues that are assigned to the user but not associated with any job role and tasks or issues that are not on projects that you have access to Manage.</p><p>When the user allocation for hours has been modified using the <span>Workload Balancer</span>, the data in the <span>Resource Planner</span> can be affected if the dates selected contain only a portion of a task or issue.
 For information about modifying allocations for users, see <a href="../../resource-mgmt/workload-balancer/manage-user-allocations-workload-balancer.md" class="MCXref xref">Manage user allocations in the Workload Balancer</a> . </p></td>
   </tr>
   <tr>
    <td>Project</td>